Ads

 Aluminum Conductor Wire

 When aluminum conductor wire is used, sizes should be selected on the basis of current ratings shown in Figure 6.
-The use of sizes smaller than #8 is discouraged.
+The use of sizes smaller than No. 8 is discouraged.
 Aluminum wire should not be attached to engine mounted accessories or used in areas having corrosive fumes, severe vibration, mechanical stresses, or where there is a need for frequent disconnection.
 Use of aluminum wire is also discouraged for runs of less than 3 feet.
 Termination hardware should be of the type specifically designed for use with aluminum conductor wiring.

 Figure 6.
 Current-carrying capacity and resistance of aluminum wire